William E. Fairbairn

-Lieutenant-Colonel William Ewart Fairbairn (/ˈfɛərbɛərn/; 28 February 1885 – 20 June 1960) was a British Royal Marine and police officer.
-He developed hand-to-hand combat methods for the Shanghai Police during the interwar period, as well as for the allied special forces during World War II.
+Lieutenant Colonel William Ewart Fairbairn (/ˈfɛərbɛərn/; 28 February 1885 – 20 June 1960) was a British soldier and police officer.
+He developed hand-to-hand combat methods for the Shanghai Police during the interwar period, as well as for the Allied special forces during World War II.
 He created his own fighting system known as Defendu.
 Notably, this included innovative pistol shooting techniques and the development of the Fairbairn–Sykes fighting knife.

-The television series Secrets of War suggested him as a possible inspiration for Q Branch in the James Bond series.